(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - All things are lawful for me, but all things aren’t profitable.
 All things are lawful for me, but I won’t be mastered by anything.

-- The stomach is for foods, and foods for the stomach; but God will nullify(48)“nullify” the Greek word here means to make something completely idle and/or to no effect, which can have a peripheral meaning of abolishing something (by making it of no effect). both of them.(49)literally “both it and them”, referring to the stomach and foods respectively.
+- The stomach is for foods, and foods for the stomach; but God will nullify(36)“nullify” the Greek word here means to make something completely idle and/or to no effect, which can have a peripheral meaning of abolishing something (by making it of no effect). both of them.(37)literally “both this and these”, referring to the stomach and foods respectively.
 And the body isn’t for fornication, but for the Lord; and the Lord is for the body.

 - And God both raised the Lord and will fully raise us through His power.

-- Didn’t – and don’t – you know that your bodies are parts of the Anointed?
-Then taking the parts of the Anointed, should I make them parts of a prostitute?
+- Don’t you *know that your bodies are parts of the Anointed?
+Having taken the parts of the Anointed, should I make them parts of a prostitute?
 May it never happen!

-- Or didn’t – and don’t – you know that the man who joins to a prostitute is one body with her?
-For it says: the two will become one flesh.(50)Quotation allusion to Genesis 2:24.
+- Or don’t you *know that the man who joins to a prostitute is one body with her?
+For it says: the two will be in one flesh.(38)Quotation allusion to Genesis 2:24.